mouktardev/Astro_Frontendmentor_E-commerce/README.md

 ## Learning outcomes

-My focus for this project is to practices using [Astor Build](https://github.com/snowpackjs/astro) as it a still new technology but powerful workflow.
+My focus for this project is to practices using [Astro Build](https://github.com/snowpackjs/astro) as it a still new technology but powerful workflow.
 I was able to implement:

 1. Manging shopping Cart and keep items even when site is closed.
 2. How to write Astro Layout template for each product with the right end-point.